Bruin-Dev/Intelygenz/docs/PIPELINES.md

 * A [CloudFormation Stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html) for create the [SNS topic](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-sns-topic.html) that will be used by *CloudWatch Alarms* notifications of this environment

+* A [S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html) to store the content of the metrics obtained by [Thanos](https://thanos.io/) and displayed through [Grafana](https://grafana.com/).

-Also, resources of type `null_resource` are created to execute some Python scripts:
+Also, resources of type [null_resource](https://www.terraform.io/docs/providers/null/resource.html) are created to execute some Python scripts:

 1. The creation of [ECS Services](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html) starts only if a Python script launched as a `null_resource` finishes with success.

     This script checks that the last ECS service created for NATS is running in `HEALTHY` state.

-2. If the previous step succeeded then ECS services related to capabilities microservices are created (`bruin-bridge`, `velocloud-bridge`, `t7-bridge`, `notifier` and `prometheus`).
+2. If the previous step succeeded then ECS services related to capabilities microservices are created, with these being the following:

+    - `bruin-bridge`
+    - `cts-bridge`
+    - `lit-bridge`
+    - `notifier`
+    - `prometheus`
+    - `t7-bridge`
+    - `velocloud-bridge`

     Once created, the script used for NATS is launched through `null_resource` to check that the task instances for each of these ECS services were created successfully and are in `RUNNING` and `HEALTHY` status.

-3. Once all the scripts for the capabilities microservices have finished successfully, ECS services for the use-cases microservices are all created; that is, [last-contact-report](../last-contact-report), [service-affecting-monitor](../service-affecting-monitor), [service-outage-monitor](../service-outage-monitor) and [sites-monitor](../sites-monitor) are created.
+3. Once all the scripts for the capabilities microservices have finished successfully, ECS services for the use-cases microservices are all created, with these being the following:

+    - `dispatch-portal-backend`
+	- `last-contact-report`
+	- `service-affecting-monitor`
+	- `service-outage-monitor-1`
+	- `service-outage-monitor-2`
+	- `service-outage-monitor-3`
+	- `service-outage-monitor-4`
+	- `service-outage-monitor-triage`
+	- `sites-monitor`

    This is achieved by defining explicit dependencies between the ECS services for the capabilities microservices and the set of null resources that perform the healthcheck of the capabilities microservices.​

    The following is an example of a definition for the use-case microservice `service-affecting-monitor` using [*Terraform*](https://www.terraform.io/).
 Here, the dependency between the corresponding `null_resource` type resources in charge of performing the health check of the different capabilities microservices in Terraform code for this microservice is established.